 Corporate governance is vested in the company's bodies and varies by the type and size of the company.
-For the capital companies, general meeting of its shareholders is always the supreme body.
+For the capital companies, the supreme body is always the general meeting of its shareholders.

-The supreme body of a Slovak limited liability company is its general meeting, which decides on the most important company matters.
+The supreme body of a Slovak LLC is its general meeting, which decides on the most important company matters.

 The company's day-to-day business and representation is ensured by a statutory body consisting of one or more executive directors.
 The executive directors are entitled to act to the full extent on behalf of the company.
-If more than one executive director is appointed, they may act individually or jointly (they do not formally constitute a board as there is no board of directors in a limited liability company).
-The executive director of a company may only be a natural person.
+If more executive directors are appointed, they may act individually or jointly (they do not formally constitute a board (there is no board of directors in a LLC), but each of them is the statutory body).
+The executive director of a company may only be a natural person who is not registered as an obliged party in the Register of issued authorizations to perform execution at the time of registration to the Commercial register.
 The executive director's right to act on behalf of the company may be limited in the founding document, but in principle any limitations are ineffective vis-à-vis third parties.
+The limitation of the statutory body shall not be more registered in the Commercial register of the company.